During your stay

 - for medical and other health research

-It may be that for certain reasons that you may not be able to see all of your records if it is felt to be in your best interest or that of others.
+Please be aware that in certain circumstances access to your record may be limited if it is felt to be in your best interest or that of others.

 - You or partner receives income support, income-based job seekers allowance, family credit or disability working allowance.